Colin Hanks: Career

 In 1999, Hanks was cast as Alex Whitmann in the science-fiction series Roswell, where he appeared for the first two seasons (making a brief appearance in the third).
 During that time, he acted in the teen comedies Whatever It Takes with Shane West and Get Over It with Ben Foster.
 Hanks also made an appearance in an episode of The OC.
-He appeared in part eight of HBO mini-series Band of Brothers as Lt.
-Hank Jones.
+He appeared in part eight of HBO mini-series Band of Brothers as Lieutenant Henry Jones.
 In 2002, he starred in his first film as Shaun Brumder in Orange County, alongside Jack Black and Schuyler Fisk.
 The comedy features Hanks' character trying to get into Stanford University after his guidance counselor mistakenly sends out the wrong transcript.

 In 2005, he appeared in the remake of King Kong, playing the assistant to Jack Black's character.
 In 2006, Hanks had a cameo role in Black's Tenacious D in The Pick of Destiny, playing a drunken fraternity brother.
 He starred in the romantic comedy The House Bunny in 2008, playing Oliver, a charming manager of a nursing home and the love interest of Anna Faris' character.
 In 2008, Hanks began work as director on All Things Must Pass: The Rise and Fall of Tower Records, a documentary about Tower Records which ultimately premiered on March 17, 2015, at South by Southwest in Austin, Texas.
 The film received funding of nearly $100,000 through a Kickstarter campaign.